rksm/hot-lib-reloader-rs/README.md

 - [minimal](https://github.com/rksm/hot-lib-reloader-rs/tree/master/examples/minimal): Bare-bones setup.
 - [reload-feature](https://github.com/rksm/hot-lib-reloader-rs/tree/master/examples/reload-feature): Use a feature to switch between dynamic and static version.
 - [bevy](https://github.com/rksm/hot-lib-reloader-rs/tree/master/examples/bevy): Shows how to hot-reload bevy systems.

+## Known issues

+### tracing crate

+When used with the `tracing` crate multiple issues can occur:
+- When `tracing` is used in the library that is reloaded the app sometimes crashes with `Attempted to register a DefaultCallsite that already exists!`
+- When used in combination with bevy, `commands.insert(component)` operations stop to work after a reload, likely because of internal state getting messed up.

+If you can, don't use `hot-lib-reloader` in combination with `tracing`.

+## License

 License: MIT